 - FNEC 5705: Financial Management

-1.4.3 ECON courses below 5000 as electives: With prior permission of the GPED Director and the relevant instructor, a GPED student might take a course for graduate credit on a topic available only in an undergraduate course (numbered below 5000) by enrolling in ECON 7841: Reading Course to cover the desired content, but with the expectations appropriate for graduate study.
+1.4.3 ECON or FNEC courses below 5000 as electives: With prior permission of the GPED Director and the relevant instructor, a GPED student might take a course for graduate credit on a topic available only in an undergraduate course (numbered below 5000).

 1.4.5 Electives outside Economics or Financial Economics: Some of the courses offered by the Owen Graduate School of Management, the School of Engineering, Peabody College of Education and Human Development, as well as other departments and programs in the College of Arts and Science such as Asian Studies, History, Managerial Studies, Mathematics, Political Science, etc. could also count towards GPED electives.
 However, the following rules apply to non-ECON electives: